inmanta/inmanta-core/docs/configuration_requirements.rst

 Configuration requirements
 **************************

-The following table shows the requirements for the current version
+This page shows the configuration requirements for the iso |version_major| version.
+These constraints are defined for the whole lifetime of this major version i.e. they are not pinned to a specific three-digit version.

-.. jsonschema:: schemas/sample.json
+.. datatemplate:json:: sample.json
+   :template: sample.tmpl